vespa-engine/pyvespa/docs/sphinx/source/index.rst

 .. warning::
     pyvespa is under active development and backward incompatible changes may occur.

-:doc:`getting-started-pyvespa` is a good primer on how to create an application, feed data and run queries.
+:doc:`text-search-quick-start` is a good primer on how to create an application, feed data and run queries.
 See :doc:`examples` for use cases.
 The following blog post series will get you started: